junovhs/neti/docs/issues/issues-backlog.md

 ## [42] Report file optimized for LLM consumption
 **Status:** OPEN
 **Files:** `src/reporting/rich.rs`, `src/cli/handlers/check_report.rs`
+**Labels:** AI Workflow, Reporting
+**Depends on:** [29]

-`neti-report.txt` is the primary interface between Neti and whatever AI is doing the fixing.
-Audit for LLM-friendliness:
+**Problem:** `neti-report.txt` is the primary handoff surface between Neti and an AI agent doing remediation work, but the current structure is not explicitly optimized for that use case.

+**Fix:**

-1. **Front-load the verdict.** First line: `PASS` or `FAIL (N errors, M warnings)`.
-Not buried after headers.
+1. Front-load the verdict with `PASS` or `FAIL`.
-2. **Group by file, then by rule.** LLMs fix file-by-file.
+2. Group findings by file and then by rule.
-3. **Inline the fix hint** with each violation (WHY/FIX from guidance.rs), not in a separate educational section.
-The AI needs fix context adjacent to the error.
-4. **Strip ANSI.** Report file must never contain terminal color escapes.
-5. **Cap length.** If violations exceed 200, summarize tail as `... and N more`.
-Context windows are finite.

-Test: token count before/after on a noisy real-world scan.
+3. Inline fix hints next to each violation rather than isolating them elsewhere.
+4. Guarantee the report file is ANSI-free.
+5. Cap report length and summarize the tail when the finding count is very large.

 **Resolution:**